isomerpages/nlb-sure/_nodes-at-parks/1b-nodes02.md

 <hr>
 **<FONT SIZE ="5">Which perspective do you agree with?</FONT>**

 This chart shows the number of public votes for each perspective.
 Which perspective do you agree with the most?
-Vote **[here](https://forms.gle/EJJZ6C6UUjjeCbDc7)**.
+Vote **<a href="https://forms.gle/EJJZ6C6UUjjeCbDc7" target="blank">here</a>**.

 ![](../images/nodes-at-parks-poll2.JPG)